All Episodes

 It's coming from really urban environments.

-Um, and so I think it's the big cities versus the rest of us.
+And so I think it's the big cities versus the rest of us.

 That's actually where I think the breakdown is.

-And the rest of us is most America, and they're sitting back saying, you know what?
+And the rest of us is most American.

 When everybody's making money, the problems go away.

-So and we're too busy to watch cable news every night, anyway.
+So, and we're too busy to watch cable news every night anyway.

-You look at those numbers, it's not even one percent of the U.S. population tuning in to any one of those stations.
+It's not even 1% of the U.S. population tuning in to any one of those stations.

-So yeah, I uh I totally agree.
+So, yeah, I totally agree.

 And uh, you know, as long as big tech censorship is uh under control, I think the future of media is what we're doing right now.

-Um, not necessarily you or me specifically, but I think that people are turning to influencers rather than brand name media conglomerates uh for information, and it's happening on both the left and the right.
+Um, not necessarily you or me specifically, but I think that people are turning to influencers rather than brand name media conglomerates for information.

-And it started to kind of happen, I think you know, maybe 10-20 years ago.
+And it started to kind of happen, I think, you know, maybe 10, 20 years ago.

-You started to kind of see it a little bit, where people would be like, Oh, I really like Larry King.
+You started to kind of see it a little bit where people would be like, oh, I really like Larry King.

 They wouldn't say I really like CNN, right?

-Right, and you know, you started to see this like shift away from what network do you watch to who do you watch on that network, right?
+And, you know, you started to see this like shift away from what network do you watch to who do you watch on that network, right?

-And my wife today, she's like, Oh, I love Tucker, but she doesn't like Fox, but she loves Tucker, you know.
+And my wife today, she's like, oh, I love Tucker, but she doesn't like Fox, but she loves Tucker, you know?

-Well, my only concern is that we might wind up in a spot where we're only listening to people that we agree with, and those people the opposition is not communicating back and forth.
+My only concern is that we might wind up in a spot where we're only listening to people that we agree with.

-So I've been trying so hard to have people that I disagree with come on the podcast, and yeah, none of them want to do it, and maybe it's because I I'm inflammatory in my tweets or whatever, but I don't want to be like you know, rude or in some sort of debate or you know, try to get a bunch of clicks with some sort of you know crazy behavior.
+And maybe it's because I'm inflammatory in my tweets or whatever, but I don't want to be like, you know, rude or in some sort of debate or, you know, try to get a bunch of clicks with some sort of, you know, crazy behavior.

-Yeah, no, that's yeah, a couple of things there.
+No, that's, yeah, a couple of things there.

-Um, I agree with what you're saying.
+I agree with what you're saying.

 I remember growing up, you know, if I was around, I would just have a cable news network on because I like to be informed and know what's going on.

-Um sometimes it would be C-Span.
+Sometimes it would be C-SPAN.

-Um you're getting it from the source.
+Yeah, at least you're getting it from the source.

 That's right.

-And the good thing about um kind of the democratization of media is you're at least going to know where people stand.
+And the good thing about kind of the democratization of media is you're at least going to know where people stand.

-Anybody could do what we're doing right now if they have you know a webcam and an internet connection.
+Anybody could do what we're doing right now if they have, you know, a webcam and an internet connection.

-There you're gonna have a whole lot more voices out there.
+You're going to have a whole lot more voices out there.

-Um, but I think it's actually going to be better for the conversation because people won't have to pretend like they're riding the fence or pretend like they're objective.
+But I think it's actually going to be better for the conversation because people won't have to pretend like they're riding the fence or pretend like they're objective because it just hasn't been for so long.

-And you know, you hear folks say journalism is dead.
+And, you know, you hear folks say journalism is dead.

 Well, what version of journalism?